ravi-kumar7/documentation/docs/bank-connect/javascript-client.md

 base_url: https://portal.finbox.in/bank-connect #base URL for the API
 version: v1 # version of API
 ---
-# Bank Connect: JavaScript Client SDK
+# BankConnect: JavaScript Client SDK
 The JavaScript Client SDK helps user submit their bank statements via upload or net banking credentials in your Web applications.
 The SDK will be opened via a web URL.

 The first step in integration involves calling the [Session API](/bank-connect/javascript-client.html#session-api)